ThatDeveloperDad/TDMF_admin/docs/ComponentDetails/CustomerAccess.md

 #### SubscriptionHistory
 Contains a list of SubscriptionActions that have been taken over the course of the current Subscription's lifetime.
 i.e:  Renewal, Pause/Resume, Cancellation, etc...

-I'll need to include some way to access Customer information from the following stores:
- * Microsoft Entra ID
- * Azure Table Storage (replacement for SQL in this application.)

-The Schema of the Customer Objects to be stored is TBD, and will initially be loosely based on the Customer object defined by the LemonSqueezy API.

-All implementations of ICustomerAccess will have a dependency on the MS-Entra wrapper component, and implement the Storage Tasks against a specific Storage Tech.  (i.e.:  Sql Server, Files, Table Storage, etc....)
-This application will only implement against Azure Table Storage.